wilvk/NERDTreeWindowResizer/README.md

 ### Instructions:

-With the cursor in the NERDTree window, press `r` to refrest the window and the window should resize.
-It also updates on refresh events that are triggered on some directory traversals.
+With the cursor in the NERDTree window, press `r` to refresh.
+The window should resize.

+Window resizing occurs on NERDTree refresh events that are also triggered on some directory traversals.